 The UBC Engineering Competition (UBC EC) is an all-day competition that consists of 8 different competitions for all undergraduate engineering students.
 Each competition has a unique focus from debate to design so be sure to check out the competition descriptions below!

-If successful at the UBCEC, students will qualify for the Western Engineering Competition, held in Banff in January for a chance to move on to the Canadian Engineering Competition.
+If successful at the UBCEC, students will qualify for the Western Engineering Competition, held in January, for a chance to move on to the Canadian Engineering Competition.

 Exclusive to 1st and 2nd year students, the Junior Team Design category challenges teams of four students with a physical engineering problem and a time limit of 4 hours.
 Teams will be given a bag of usable materials to complete the challenge as set by the chair(s).
 The challenge will be announced on the competition day.